 We’ll meet at 8 a.m. at the Talkeetna Alpine Ascents Office.
-We’ll complete our gear check and prepare for our flight to Moon Shadow Lake.
+After completing our gear check we will prepare for our flight to Moon Shadow Lake.
 This lake lies in the Talkeetna Mountains, with compelling views of the Alaska Range.
 We meet the yaks and Alpine Ascents team, and enjoy an evening campfire in this wonderland of lakes and tundra.
 We’ll spend the afternoon hiking in the area and climb to the top of a ridge that over looks the entire Susitna Valley and the Alaska Range.

-The first travel day drops 200 feet and rise 600 feet with some light brush and mostly walking on Tundra.
+This day starts by descending 200 feet and will finish with 600 feet of elevation gain through the remainder of the day.
+There will be some light brush and we will be mostly walking on Tundra.

 Distance is 5.2 miles / 8.5 Km.